Case ongoing

 A child v Chief Constable Northamptonshire Police [2021]

-Successful civil proceedings arising out of the arrest and detention overnight in a cell of an 11 year old child.
-The Defendant settled the case but refused to apologise.
-The IOPC had found no case to answer in misconduct.
+Successful civil proceedings arising out of the arrest and detention overnight in a cell of an 11-year old child.

 C v Commissioner of Police of the Metropolis [2021]